 - be established in the EU

-- use the warehouse primarily to store goods
+- use the warehouse to mainly store goods

-- prove there is a real economic need for a customs warehouse and that you will have enough clients or business to make the operation viable
+- prove there’s a real economic need, and you’ll have enough clients or business to run the warehouse

 - be able to comply with the conditions of authorisation

 You don’t need to own the premises to be a warehouse-keeper, but you must keep stock records and maintain and operate the warehouse to health and safety standards.

 - check goods when they arrive and record any shortages or surpluses